-- The Compliance Committee has been charged with assisting the Board of Directors with oversight of the Company's compliance function, including the Company's compliance management system and the Company's compliance with applicable laws, rules and regulations. - Since the Compliance Committee was formed in July 2015, it has met regularly with the Company's senior compliance officers, including receiving reports by the Chief Compliance Officer of the Company and its subsidiary broker-dealer and investment advisers, and quarterly reports by the Company's AML Officer and Director of Regulatory Affairs. - The Compliance Committee received periodic reports on regulatory inquiries and findings, and subsequently reviewed and evaluated the sufficiency of the Company's responses to them and the resulting actions that had been taken to address any findings. - The Compliance Committee also received periodic reports from the Company's Ombudsman regarding the performance of his responsibilities, including any complaints received by the Company's Ombudsman and the resulting response by management, if applicable. - In order to assure the independence of the Chief Compliance Officer of the Company, the Chief Compliance Officer reported to the Committee outside the presence of management at every meeting held by the Compliance Committee. - The Compliance Committee also oversaw the resourcing of the compliance functions at the Company, including staffing, systems and monitoring.
+- The Compliance Committee has been charged with assisting the Board of Directors with oversight of the Company's compliance function, including the Company's compliance management system and the Company's compliance with applicable laws, rules and regulations. - Since the Compliance Committee was formed in July 2015, it has met regularly with the Company's senior compliance officers, including receiving reports by the Chief Compliance Officer of the Company and its subsidiary broker-dealer and investment advisers, and quarterly reports by the Company's AML Officer and Director of Regulatory Affairs. - The Compliance Committee received periodic reports on regulatory inquiries and findings, and subsequently reviewed and evaluated the sufficiency of the Company's responses to them and the resulting actions that had been taken to address any findings. - The Compliance Committee also received periodic reports from various channels relating to whistleblowing, including any complaints received and the resulting response by management, if applicable. - In order to assure the independence of the Chief Compliance Officer of the Company, the Chief Compliance Officer reported to the Committee outside the presence of management at every meeting held by the Compliance Committee. - The Compliance Committee also oversaw the resourcing of the compliance functions at the Company, including staffing, systems and monitoring.